skygaze-ai/bot-python/README.md

 ## Deploying your bot

-For demos, it's simplest to keep your computer running and just run the bot locally (`python3 main.py`).
-When you want to deploy it for real, there are many free or low cost cloud hosting options.
-For example, check out [Heroku](https://devcenter.heroku.com/articles/github-integration) or [Fly.io](https://fly.io/docs/reference/fly-launch/).
+For development, it's simplest to just run the bot locally (`python3 main.py`).
+When you want to deploy it for real, there are many free or low cost cloud hosting options like [Heroku](https://devcenter.heroku.com/articles/github-integration) or [Fly.io](https://fly.io/docs/reference/fly-launch/).